Fill values in a column

 After all empty cells are replaced with null, select the Comments column, go to the Transform tab, and then select Fill > Up.

-Fill up on the Transform tab.
+Screenshot of the Fill up option on the Transform tab.

-Sample table after performing the fill up operation with null cells above the two original comment values now filled with comments.
+Screenshot of the sample table after performing the fill up operation with null cells above the two original comment values now filled with comments.

 Cleaning up your table